How to Care for a Mixed Herb Planter

 What Size and Type of Container?

-A container that is 18-inches in diameter (across the top of the pot) will nicely fit a mixed herb garden.
-If you are growing a mixture of dwarf herbs, such as thyme and dwarf basil, you can get away with smaller pots in the 10- to 15-inch diameter range.
-Or, you can use long balcony or patio planters and plant your herb companions side-by-side.
+A container that is 18-inches in diameter will nicely fit a mixed herb garden.
+For dwarf herbs like thyme and dwarf basil, smaller pots in the 10- to 15-inch range work well.
+Long balcony or patio planters also make great options for side-by-side herb companions.

 What Type of Planting Mix or Soil Should You Use for Your Herbs?

 When potting up a mixed herb garden, look for organic herb and vegetable potting mixes, premium potting mix labeled for edibles, or a mix formulated for outdoor containers.
-These usually contain organic compost, coir, composted bark and ideally some composted worm castings or other natural source of nutrients.
-These types of mixes can both retain enough moisture and drain well outdoors for all your herbs.
-For moisture sensitive herbs that like living life on the dry side, consider mixing in a little extra expanded shale or LECA.
+These usually contain organic compost, coir, composted bark, and ideally some composted worm castings or another natural source of nutrients.
+These mixes retain enough moisture and drain well for all your herbs.
+For moisture-sensitive herbs, consider mixing in a little extra expanded shale or LECA.

 How Much Light Do You Need for Your Herbs?